University of North Carolina at Asheville

 5 Ad for record by Hendersonville Male Quartet.
 Photo of members in tuxedos with names written on photo.

-Strip6 picture 1 Victorian houses.
+Strip6 pict.
+1 Victorian houses.
 Three stories with attic.
 Children seated on lawn of near house (all girls?) with two women.
 One seated to right with hat on and one standing behind children.
 Willow-ware benches to left of woman to right of children.

 2 Group of women on plank bridge by woods.
 All young.
 Two men visible to left of them, talking closely.